-I'm gonna throw in 1-2 ice events for Atlanta due to the timing of a weak storm off the Midwest and some cold air off a sharp Arctic invasion.
+I'm gonna throw in 1-2 ice events for Atlanta due to the timing of a weak storm from California and some cold air off a sharp Arctic invasion.
 They will be small events but as we know in Atlanta it will not take much to shut the city down.

 Hi all.
 I am from Atlanta (Dunwoody in particular) and I am starting to become skeptical whether or not we will get any snow this year.
 So far it has been just another warm winter.
 Just like last year.
 Overall the main question is -- Will Atlanta get 1 or more days of accumulative snow this winter??

 brad...we are going through all the cities and updates to reflect the change in the el nino status.
 Thanks for finding us...sure looks like a fun winter in the east this year with the NAO and AO becoming the main factors now

 Good evening Rob, I look at the site almost every day, winter weather is fascinating to me.
 I live about 20 miles north of Raleigh NC.
 The latest outlook I can find is Oct 20th.
 Was wondering how the snow forcast is looking for my area since we have the neutral elnino,and -nao,-ao right now I think.
 I'm new to this so bare with me.
 And when can we hopefully expect our first snow!!!
 Thank you and your team yall are doing a outstanding job.